aoloe/scribus-script-repository/mail-merge/README.md

 This script is in its early stages.

 - At the time of writing, you need to [patch Scribus](https://bugs.scribus.net/view.php?id=15886) to get the `revertDoc()` scripter command and run this script.
-- The script cannot yet be configured, only the default behavior is implemented.
+- The script can be partially (for now) configured with a file that has the same name as the template, but the suffix `.conf.json`
 - It goes through the whole document and looks for placeholders (_labels_ between `{` and `}`) in all text frames and stores the list of frame names and placeholder positions.
 - It reads a `csv` file with the same name as the Scribus file, stored next to it.
 - The first line of the `csv` file is a header with the name of the fields.